openssl/web/docs/OpenSSL300Design.md

 *   Null Provider: A provider that does nothing.
 This can be useful for testing that the correct library context is used.
 *   Base Provider: A provider for serialization of keys.
-The FIPS provider requires this since it does not contains methods to load keys.
-The Base provider is also embedded in the core.
+The FIPS provider requires this since it does not contain methods to load keys.
+The Base provider is also embedded in the default provider.

 ### Packaging View {#package-view}